Bank Secrecy Act

 CDD processes should include periodic risk-based monitoring of the customer relationship to determine whether there are substantive changes to the original CDD information (e.g., change in employment or business operations).

 Enhanced Due Diligence for Higher-Risk Customers

 Customers that pose higher money laundering or terrorist financing risks present increased exposure to banks; due diligence policies, procedures, and processes should be enhanced as a result.
 Enhanced due diligence (EDD) for higher-risk customers is especially critical in understanding their anticipated transactions and implementing a suspicious activity monitoring system that reduces the bank’s reputation, compliance, and transaction risks.
 Higher-risk customers and their transactions should be reviewed more closely at account opening and more frequently throughout the term of their relationship with the bank.
-Guidance for identifying higher-risk customers may be found in the core overview section, "BSA/AML Risk Assessment," pages 22 to 30.
+Guidance for identifying higher-risk customers may be found in the core overview section, "BSA/AML Risk Assessment," page 18.

 The bank may determine that a customer poses a higher risk because of the customer’s business activity, ownership structure, anticipated or actual volume and types of transactions, including those transactions involving higher-risk jurisdictions.
 If so, the bank should consider obtaining, both at account opening and throughout the relationship, the following information on the customer: